BarRaiders/barraiders.github.io/docs/faqs/obs-tools/getting-started.md

     **Note:** OBS must be open for most of these features to work!

 ## Installation
-Install the BarRaider OBS plugin from the Elgato store or from our [Discord](http://discord.barraider.com)
+Install the BarRaider OBS plugin from the Elgato store or from our [Discord](http://discord.barraider.com).

 1. After installing, enable the websocket in OBS Studio: `Tools -> obs-websocket Setting`
+2. After following the steps above, drag one of the OBS Tools actions on to your Stream Deck and follow the setup wizard’s instructions.
+(You’ll need the port and password set in the previous step)
     <p align="center">
         <img src="../img/gs1.png"/>
         <div style="text-align:center">